People with disabilities face huge barriers to pensions saving, resulting in a private...read more

-The net gain arising from increased employment due to raising the retirement age may be smaller than anticipated becuase of the impact on those caring for older relatives, according to new research.
+The net gain arising from increased employment due to raising the retirement age may be smaller than anticipated because of the impact on those caring for older relatives, according to new research.

 The study, Should I care or should I work?
 The impact of working in older age on intergenerational support, led by Ludovico Carrino from King’s College London, will be presented at the Royal Economic Society (RES) 2021 annual conference this week.

 It says the net gain of raising the retirement age may be less than anticipated because of older workers’ reduced ability to provide intergenerational care support for their parents.

 The study, based on the experiences of 7,102 women aged 55 to 65 tracked between 2009 and 2018 and on a sample of 1,617 parents aged 70 or older monitored between 2006 and 2017, finds that women in the UK who work more hours due to the increase in their state pension age substantially reduce informal caregiving to older parents, who receive less overall care as a consequence.
 The reduction in the supply of care for older people is expected to lead to higher unmet need, increasing the demand and costs for health services later in life.

 Among women aged 55-65 providing care outside their household, an increase in work-time by 10 hours per week due to postponement of the state pension age leads to a drop in care time of 2.1 hours per week.
 Moreover, it reduces by 50% and 36% the probability of providing intensive care (20+ hours per week) or meaningful care (5+ hours per week).
 For someone working 30 hours a week, there is a reduction in caregiving of 330 hours a year, valued at around £5,600 (based on the standard rate of £17 per hour).